aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 You should see a list of buckets, one per each year starting at 1996 and up to 2016, with ``doc_count`` indicating how many recipes belong to each year.
 Most of the data items are marked by year 2004.

-Now that we saw examples of metric and bucket aggregations, time to learn advanced concepts of pipeline aggregations.
+Now that we have seen examples of metric and bucket aggregations, it is time to learn some more advanced concepts of pipeline aggregations.

 Pipeline aggregations
 *********************

 Calculate moving average
 ------------------------

 When working with continuously incoming data we might want to understand the trends and changes in the figures.
-This is convenient in many situations, such as helping to see the changes in sales over a given time, notice divergence in the activity of users or learn about other trends.
+This is convenient in many situations, such as helping to see the changes in sales over a given time, noticing the divergence in the activity of users or learn about other trends.

 OpenSearch allows "piping" the results of one aggregation into the different one to achieve more granular analysis through an intermediate step.

 To demonstrate an example of pipeline aggregations, we'll look at the moving average of number of recipes added throughout the years.
 With the help of what we learned so far and a couple of new tools we can do the following:

-1. Create a date histogram to divide documents across years (we name it `date_histogram`)
+1. Create a date histogram to divide documents across years (we name it ``date_histogram``)
-2. Create a metric aggregation to count documents added per year (we name it `new_recipes`)
+2. Create a metric aggregation to count documents added per year (we name it ``new_recipes``)
 3. Use a moving function, a pipeline feature, to glue theses aggregations together
 4. Use a built-in function ``unweightedAvg`` to calculate average value within a window
 5. Use ``shift`` property to move window one step forward and include the current year (by default the current data position is excluded from the calculated year)